Fiscal and Financial Planning Guide 2024-2025

 • College offering a Diploma of Vocational Studies (DVS).

-Textbooks and other supplies are also not eligible expenses for the credit.
+The cost of textbooks and other supplies are also not eligible expenses for the credit.

 Eligible expenses appear on the federal T2202 and Relevé 8 in Quebec.
 Students usually have to download these tax forms from their school’s Internet site from their student file.
 Most institutions no longer send them by mail.